KooiInc/JQL/README.md

 [Start with](https://kooiinc.github.io/JQL/api/JQL.html#.ExtendedNodeList)
 reading the documentation for everything used in this library.

-Or take a look at the source code of this [demo/example](https://testbed.nicon.nl/JQLDemo/)
+Or take a look at the source code of this
+<a href="https://testbed.nicon.nl/JQLDemo/" target="_blank">demo/example</a>

 **Have fun!**